 The subcommittee includes liaison councillors between the CCO boards and Auckland Council’s governing body, who will ensure that the organisations are working in the best interests of Auckland and its communities.

 Ensuring value for money and doing more with less

 I want to ensure that the city is managed in a fiscally responsible way.
 This means Auckland Council must work within its budget, keep rates low and affordable, and get the best value for money for each dollar it receives from ratepayer and other sources.

-- Property rates rises will be kept low and affordable at an average of 2.5 per cent per annum or less
+Property rates rises will be kept low and affordable at an average of 3.5 per cent per annum for the remainder of this term.